m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-10-Disable_Tamper_Protection_Bypass.md

 *NOTE: Even though Tamper Protection is effectively disabled now, it takes a reboot to render the same change in the "Security Settings" GUI Prompt.*

-The POC manages to semi-permanently disable Real time monitoring (gray out) after Tamper Protection is disabled.
+The POC manages to semi-permanently disable Real time monitoring (grey out) after Tamper Protection is disabled.
 This can be remediated using option 4.

 ![](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/Bypass-Tamper-Protection/Images/Pasted%20image%2020240311143923.png)

-4) Optionally reinstate the WdFilter minidriver, TamperProtection and Defender Settings (RealTimeMonitoring) utilizing option 4.
+4) Reinstate / restore the WdFilter minidriver, TamperProtection and Defender Settings (Real-Time).
 Make sure to change the Altitude number (Default: 328010) back to it's original value at line 530 in the POC.

 ```
-# Restart the computer to restore settings successfully
+# Restart the computer after execution to restore settings successfully
 C:\Users\User\Desktop>.\Disable-TamperProtection.exe 4
 [+] WdFilter Altitude Registry key has been successfully deleted.
 [+] Make sure to change Altitude in Source (Default: 328010) and reboot computer after execution.